ahrchen/digital-garden-knowselfdaily/_notes/SwiftUI/SwiftUI Layout Techniques/SwiftUI AlignmentGuide.md

 ### Main Idea

+The alignmentGuide() modifier lets us write custom code to calculate a view's alignment guide.

 Now, when the VStack comes to aligning each of those text views, it asks them to provide their leading edge.
 By default this is obvious: it uses either the left or right edge of the view, depending on the system language.
 But what if we wanted to change that – what if we wanted to make one view have a custom alignment?

 SwiftUI provides us with the alignmentGuide() modifier for just this purpose.
 This takes two parameters: the guide we want to change, and a closure that returns a new alignment.
 The closure is given a ViewDimensions object that contains the width and height of its view, along with the ability to read its various edges.